 - post health and safety warning signs on the premises

-- ensure the premises is only used for the sale of medical cannabis and accessory uses.
+- ensure the premises is only used for the sale of cannabis and cannabis accessories.
 Only one business licence will be issued per location, which restricts the use of ATMs and vending machines on the premises, as each of these requires their own business licence

 - implement the following measures to deter criminal activity while the business is open to the public: